ch3mz-za/SCUtil/README.md

   > This features takes a phrase and searches for filenames within the
   > Data.p4k which contain the phrase.
 Also for the curious.

+### 1.5 Game log mintoring

+- **Tails active game log or read log backups**

+> This feature allows for the tailing of the active game log or reading through backed up game logs.
+Additionally
+> logs can be filtered based on events or based on a search field.

 ## 2. Running SCUtil